pdegner/pdegner.github.io/Machine_Learning/MNIST_ML/MNIST_ML.md

 ### Generate digit images

 Produce a Bernoulli Naive Bayes model and then use it to generate a 10x20 grid with 20 example images of each digit.
 Each pixel output should be either 0 or 1, based on comparing some randomly generated number to the estimated probability of the pixel being either 0 or 1.

-Show the grid.
+I talk more about image generation in this Medium post: https://medium.com/python-in-plain-english/three-ways-to-generate-images-with-python-86e39b15cd29

 ```python